 We speak with many homeowners who have had less-than-positive experiences with realtors.
 Some sellers report signing a listing agreement with an agent, then having to do much of the work themselves… and still had to pay the real estate agent’s commission.
 How did things really play out?
 We have no idea, but we assume the story is more complicated than they are letting on.
 Regardless, complete more due diligence than just hiring the family friend who is a realtor.
 Ask questions.
 Do your homework and make sure they are the right real estate agent to get the job done if you go this route.

 A Simpler Home Selling Option

 But we are here to help and provide options for you.
 Maybe the article you just read makes you think, Been there.
 Done that.
 Never again.
 If so, please contact us and we can discuss what a hassle-free sale of your Edmonton home would look like.
-With a direct offer from Sunrise Home Buyers, there are no contracts, pressure, or obligation.
+With a direct offer from Sunrise Home Buyers, there are none of the usual hassles of selling your Edmonton home the traditional way like contracts, pressure, timelines, or obligation.
 We have a conversation, make you an offer and you decide if it’s right for you.

 If you’d like to learn more about selling your “AS-IS” home in Edmonton quickly on the date of your choice, read our feature blog post, How We Buy Houses In Edmonton, Calgary and In Between OR How To Sell A House In Edmonton Without A Realtor.